supertestnet/nostr-image-host/README.md

 # What is this?

-It's an image host, like imgbb.com or imgur, except you don't need an api key to use it.
-And you need some javascript.
+It's an image host, like imgbb.com or imgur, except you don't need an api key to use it in your development projects.
+Instead, you just need some javascript.

 # How does it work?